Industry warns price caps threaten supply chain resilience

 Straining investment and industry confidence

 Additionally, trade bodies stress that knee-jerk regulatory interventions only exacerbate existing marketplace instabilities.
 Introducing artificial limits risks placing immense additional strain on businesses at a time when industrial confidence is already low.
-Rather than stabilising retail prices, sudden interventions frequently restrict the vital cash flow needed to fund automation and carbon-reduction goals.
+Rather than stabilizing retail prices, sudden interventions frequently restrict the vital cash flow needed to fund automation and carbon-reduction goals.

 Rupert Ashby, chief executive of the British Frozen Food Federation, expressed deep concern over the proposed market restrictions: “Our members fully recognise the pressure many consumers are under.
 However, we’re hearing significant concerns at suggestions of price caps when food businesses are already facing substantial increases in operating costs, many of which have been driven by recent Treasury decisions and policies.
 The food industry is working hard to keep its products affordable, but further intervention of this kind risks placing additional strain on businesses at a time when confidence and investment are already under pressure.”

-Streamlining regulation to fight inflation
+Operational levers to fight inflation

 A Food and Drink Federation (FDF) spokesperson echoed the need for structural policy focus rather than surface-level retail controls: “Government needs to focus on the root causes of rising food inflation, not the symptom.
 We don’t believe the answer is a price cap and it’s not clear to us how those proposals would work in practice.
 For food and drink manufacturers, we need government to prioritise regulation so it doesn’t all come at once, and ensure it’s going to have the intended outcome.”